Symptom

 Learning Administration & Support

-Administrators access the system in order to manage learning requirements and assignments to users, make learning content available (online and scheduled learning offerings), and manage learning resources.
+Administrators access the system in order to manage learning requirements and assignments to users, make learning content available (online and classes), and manage learning resources.

 - Learning contains role definitions that contain a collection of permissions that grant access to functionality.